iirquhs-np/IDAssignment1/README.md

 I received inspiration from the original m1ldl1fe site.

-For the contact form, I saw a use case at https://github.com/bluesoulian/meokja.sg where he used FormSubmit to make the form work.
+For the contact form, I saw a use case at [this GitHub repository](https://github.com/bluesoulian/meokja.sg) where he used FormSubmit to make the form work.

 - Navigation bar: